Aleena4as/fidelity-pet-insurance/README.md

 -  Always create a new branch from "dev" branch before working, _DO NOT WORK DIRECTLY ON MASTER OR DEV Branch_

-# Author - Thanveer Shah
+# Author - Aleena Antony